todd-skelton/chase-sets/domains/orders/docs/terminology-and-definitions.md

-# Orders Terminology & Definitions
+﻿# Orders Terminology & Definitions

 This document defines the ubiquitous language for the **Orders domain**.

-The Orders domain owns the **Checkout → Order** lifecycle: turning marketplace outcomes into buyer checkouts and seller-scoped orders and coordinating with Payments and Fulfillment.
+The Orders domain owns the **Checkout â†’ Order** lifecycle: turning marketplace outcomes into buyer checkouts and seller-scoped orders and coordinating with Payments and Fulfillment.

 ---

 ## Required usage

 - Use these terms to model and name entities, commands, events, APIs, and projections in this domain.
-- Reconcile shared terms in [artifacts/02-domain-model-and-glossary.md](../../../artifacts/02-domain-model-and-glossary.md).
+- Reconcile shared terms in [docs/domain/glossary.md](../../../docs/domain/glossary.md).

 ---